altocodenl/cell/vibey.md

 No separate pending endpoint is needed.
 UI/server derive pending tool requests directly by parsing dialog markdown.

 SSE event types: `chunk`, `tool_request`, `done`, `error`.

-### Client: files

-Left sidebar lists all files with + New and × delete.
-Right side is a textarea editor.
-Cmd+S saves.
-Tracks dirty state, warns on close with unsaved changes.
-Deleting the currently open file clears the editor immediately.
-Loading a file that no longer exists silently deselects it.

-### Server: dialog

 Dialogs are files named: